appirio-tech/tc-site/README.md

 **Creating a pull request for for final approval**

-1. Create a fork of the project on Gitlab if you haven't already. https://gitlab.com/topcoderinc/tc-site
+1. Create a fork of the project on Gitlab if you haven't already.
 1. Add the new remote to your local git repo.  `git remote add <remote_name> <remote_url>` for example `git remote add mine git@gitlab.com:indytechcook/tc-site.git`.
 1. Make sure all of the code is committed to the branch you were working on above.
 1. Verify code is ready to be pushed by running `git status`
 1. Push code to remote repository. `git push <remote_name> <branch_name>`
-1. Create a pull request from your branch against the dev branch on the main repository.
+1. Create a pull request from your branch against the master branch on the main repository.

 **More Git help**